 - Thursday: The Rochey

-16. Australian Music Vault
+16. Rock out at Australian Music Vault

 Immerse yourself in all things Aussie music at the Australian Music Vault.
 This exhibit inside the Arts Centre Melbourne has plenty of memorabilia, including concert posters and costumes worn by famous Australian performers.

-17. Free live music
+17. Catch some free live music

-18. Sidney Myer Music Bowl
+18. Take in a free show at the Sidney Myer Music Bowl

-Still on music, in summer you can catch free concerts with the Melbourne Symphony Orchestra at the Sidney Myer Music Bowl.
+Still on music, in summer in Melbourne you can catch free concerts with the Melbourne Symphony Orchestra at the Sidney Myer Music Bowl.
 This outdoor venue hosts performances throughout most of the year, but in January and February you can catch the freebies (book in advance).

 19. Tour Melbourne Town Hall